-Residents of medium density housing live closer to their neighbours than they do in lower density development.
-Well-designed medium density housing can foster social interaction and good neighbourhood amenity.
+In higher density development residents live closer to their neighbours.
+Well-designed housing can foster social interaction and good neighbourhood amenity.
 It provides choice of housing that, when well located, benefits residents by providing access to high amenity areas, public transport, employment and community infrastructure.